ageller/Firefly/electron-app/README.md

 # Firefly electron app

 This directory contains file needed for the electron-based Firefly app.
-The goal here is to include all the necessary files (including Python) and bundle this as a (double-clickable) executable to install Firefly and enable the user to run Firefly without needing any other installations or using the command line.
+The goal here is to include all the necessary files (including Python) and bundle everything as a (double-clickable) executable to install Firefly and enable the user to run Firefly without needing any other installations or using the command line.

 I am bundling Python along with this installation using miniforge, see `scripts/prepare.sh `

-Some pre-made installation scripts are already available in the `dist` directory.
-Use the correct one for your operating system to install this app on your machine.

 ## For development and testing

 If you need to build the app for your specific operating system and/or you would like to modify the app, you will first need to clone this repo to your machine.
-You will also need to have `node`, `npm` and `python >3.10`  installed on your machine.
+You will also need to have `node` and `npm` installed on your machine.

 Then within this directory you should run:
 ```
 npm install
 ```
-This commands will install the necessary node dependencies and create a version of Python and other necessary components bundled for the Firefly electron app to access (using the script is `scripts/prepare.sh`).
-The prepare step assumes that you have `python >3.10` available within your `PATH`.
-You only need to run these commands once.
-If you don't see `pip` install information in your terminal, then you may need to manually run the perpare step using the command `npm run prepare`.
+This command will install the necessary dependencies (first for `node` then for `python` via `scripts/prepare.sh` ) and bundle the necessary components into the `bundle/` directory for the Firefly electron app to access.
+The prepare step will install `python` via `miniforge`.
+You should only need to run this install command once.
+If you see any error messages and/or you don't see `pip` install information in your terminal during this step, you may need to manually debug and run the prepare step using the command `npm run prepare`.

 Then to run a development version (without building):
 ```